Your Expert Guide

 The private Shady Oaks Country Club draws members looking to work on their golf, tennis, and swimming.

 Feel like shopping?
-Head to Birdie, Hale House, You Are Here, Initially Yours, PS The Letter, Lawrence's, Zoe & Jack, Babies on the Boulevard, and Toy Works.
+Head to Birdie, Hale House, You Are Here, Initially Yours, PS The Letter, Lawrence's, Zoe & Jack, or Toy Works.

 What to see